ktorio/ktor-documentation/topics/bearer.md

 <include from="lib.topic" element-id="native_server_supported"/>
 </tldr>

-The Bearer authentication scheme is a part of [HTTP framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) used for access control and authentication.
+The Bearer authentication scheme is a part of the [HTTP framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) used for access control and authentication.
 This scheme involves security tokens called bearer tokens.
 The Bearer authentication scheme is used as part of [OAuth](oauth.md) or [JWT](jwt.md), but you can also provide custom logic for authorizing bearer tokens.

 You can get general information about authentication in Ktor in the [](authentication.md) section.